Trend Following Swing Strategies

 - Market Pulse Color: Green or Yellow

-- Signal Types: FP (First Pullback) or TC (Trend Continuation)
+- Signal Types: FP (First Pullback), with TC (Trend Continuation) as a secondary alert flag

-- Price Action: Series of higher highs and higher lows
+- Price Action: A series of higher highs and higher lows

 Bearish Trend Criteria